What is a 3xx Redirect?

 Multiple URLs - You may use multiple URLs to access the same page content.
 However, it's not a good idea to have multiple copies of the page, since they may be treated as duplicate content.
 Instead, redirect all of the URLs to one central URL.

 Removed / Merged URLs - Much of the time, when you remove a page from your site you can set up a soft 404 page for the site, so search engines know this page is gone and they can remove it from their index.
 However, sometimes you may want to remove a page and use an existing page to substitute it.
 For this, we can remove the old page content and redirect its URL to the substituting page's URL.

 Why It's Important

-This type of redirect is used to signal that the redirect is permanent — the old URL will not be used again.
+This type of redirect is used to signal that the redirect is permanent - the old URL will not be used again.
 This is generally the type of redirect you want to use on your site.
-That's because 301 permanent redirects typically pass all the original ranking value from the first URL to the target URL.
-Therefore, when a page moves, it's possible to keep the same ranking position, thus preserving your SEO efforts.
-It's also a signal to search engines that the original URL is no longer used, so they will usually remove it from their index.
+That's because 301 permanent redirects typically pass all the link juice from the first URL to the target URL.
+Therefore, when a page moves, it's possible to keep the same ranking position with the new URL, thus preserving your SEO efforts.
+It's also a signal to search engines that the original URL is no longer used, so they will generally remove it from their index.